Azure/missionlz/src/docs/ui-deployment.md

             argument    description
    --docker-strategy -d [local|build|load] 'local' for localhost, 'build' to build from this repo, or 'load' to unzip an image
    --subscription-id -s Subscription ID for MissionLZ resources
-         --tenant-id -t Tenant ID where your subscriptions live --location -l The location that you're deploying to (defaults to 'eastus') --tf-environment -e Terraform azurerm environment (defaults to 'public') see: https://www.terraform.io/docs/language/settings/backends/azurerm.html#environment
+          --location -l The location that you're deploying to (defaults to 'eastus') --tf-environment -e Terraform azurerm environment (defaults to 'public') see: https://www.terraform.io/docs/language/settings/backends/azurerm.html#environment
       --mlz-env-name -z Unique name for MLZ environment (defaults to 'mlz' + UNIX timestamp)